The following is a lightly edited transcript.

 Here’s a closing exhortation.
 In all your quest to be a discerning generation, do not begrudge God’s God-centeredness.
 If my life has taught me anything, it has taught me that this truth is like true North in the compass of my life.
 I don’t have answers to many, many questions.
 Practical how-to-questions in the church, questions about how to deal with my adult kids, questions about how to shepherd my little family that is left at home.
 I don’t have answers to many questions, but it is amazing, and I say this to young people as a father, it is amazing how to have one, good, clear, solid true North in your compass sheds light on everything.
 This is one that I live by day in and day out.

 Does this behavior conform to this reality of God’s pervasive and eternal God-centeredness?
 Does it conform to the meaning of the love of God?
 Not as making much of me or anybody else, but of spending himself at the cost of his Son’s life, to save me to his glory, so that he is at the bottom and the middle and the center from him, and through him and to him are all things.

-I commend it to you, may the Lord turn the lens so that the color conforms to this reality, so that the rest of your life, you will see God’s radical passion for God on every page of the Bible, so that out of your heart will come, “Whom have I in heaven but you?
-On earth there’s nothing that I desire besides you.
+I commend it to you: may the Lord turn the lens so that the color conforms to this reality, so that for the rest of your life, you will see God’s radical passion for God on every page of the Bible, so that out of your heart will come, “Whom have I in heaven but you?
+On earth, there’s nothing that I desire besides you.
 My flesh and my heart may fail, but you are the strength of my heart and my portion forever.”